-Looking for a bicycle accident attorney in San Diego?
+Bicycle accident attorney in San Diego

 In San Diego, more people are opting to use bicycles as their primary means of transportation as well as for recreation.
 With the warm weather, people are able to ride bicycles year round.
 Unfortunately, bicycle accidents are fairly common.
 When people are struck by cars while they are on their bicycles, they have a high risk of suffering permanently debilitating injuries or deaths because of the limited protection that they have.
 If you have been injured in a bicycle accident, you may want to consult with a San Diego injury lawyer for help with recovering damages.